pytorch/torchtune/docs/source/examples/lora_finetune.rst

       # and add to the original model's outputs
       return frozen_out + (self.alpha / self.rank) * lora_out

-There are some other details around initialization which we omit here, but otherwise that's pretty much it.
+There are some other details around initialization which we omit here, but if you'd like to know more you can see our implementation in :class:`~torchtune.modules.peft.LoRALinear`.
 Now that we understand what LoRA is doing, let's look at how we can apply it to our favorite models.

 Applying LoRA to Llama2 models
 ------------------------------